-The 2016 Plan is a broad-based plan under which we may grant awards to all employees, including our officers and officers of our affiliates, and to non-employee members of the Board.
-We believe approval of the 2016 Plan will give us flexibility to continue to make cash- and stock-based grants under the 2016 Plan over the next few years in amounts determined appropriate by the Compensation Committee, which will administer the 2016 Plan (as discussed more fully below); however, this timeline is simply an estimate used by us to determine the number of new shares to ask our stockholders to approve and future circumstances may require us to change our expected equity grant practices.
+The 2018 Plan is a broad-based plan under which we may grant awards to all employees, including our officers and officers of our affiliates, and to non-employee members of the Board.
+We believe approval of the 2018 Plan will give us flexibility to continue to make cash- and stock-based grants under the 2018 Plan over the next two to three years in amounts determined appropriate by the Compensation Committee, which will administer the 2018 Plan (as discussed more fully below); however, this timeline is simply an estimate used by us to determine the number of new shares to ask our stockholders to approve and future circumstances may require us to change our expected equity grant practices.
 These circumstances include, but are not limited to, the future price of our common stock, award levels/amounts provided by our competitors and hiring activity during the next few years, including hiring activity related to mergers and acquisitions.
 It is our current practice to grant cash-based and stock-based compensation awards to key employees on an annual basis during the first quarter of each fiscal year based on targeted dollar values that are generally competitive with industry peers.
-For example, the aggregate targeted dollar value for the annual grants we made in fiscal 2016 was approximately \$7.3 million.
+For example, the aggregate targeted dollar value for the annual grants we made in fiscal 2018 was approximately \$9.7 million.
 In addition, it is our current practice to grant stock-based compensation on an annual basis to our non-employee directors in the second quarter of each fiscal year, which are also based on targeted dollar values that are generally competitive with industry peers.
 Fluctuations in our stock price may result in stock-based awards for a given year requiring a larger or smaller number of shares in order to capture the same grant date value as a prior year's award, which impacts the rate at which we utilize shares for compensation purposes.
-The closing market price of our common stock as of August 31, 2016 was \$18.49 per share.
+The closing market price of our common stock as of August 31, 2018 was \$20.90 per share.

-The 2016 Plan will allow us to use, if desired, a variety of equity compensation alternatives in structuring compensation arrangements for our personnel.
-While we are aware of the potential dilutive effect of compensatory equity awards, we also recognize the significant motivational and performance benefits that may be achieved from making such awards.
-As of August 31, 2016, the total number of shares of our outstanding common stock was 26,520,376.
-Our current dilution (which is the number of shares available for grant under the Prior Plan as of August 31, 2016, divided by the total number of shares of our common stock outstanding) is approximately 3.2%.
-If the 2016 Plan is approved, the potential dilution from authorized issuances for stock-based awards will increase to approximately 6.8%.
-In determining the number of shares to request pursuant to this proposal, the Compensation Committee considered the foregoing factors and decided that 1,800,000 shares was the appropriate number to allow us to effectuate an effective equity compensation program over the coming years.
+The 2018 Plan will allow us to use, if desired, a variety of equity compensation alternatives in structuring compensation arrangements for our personnel.
+While we are aware of the potential dilutive effect of compensatory equity awards, we also recognize the significant motivational, retention, and performance benefits that may be achieved from making such awards.
+As of August 31, 2018, the total number of shares of our outstanding common stock was 27,009,420.
+Assuming target payout on the approximately 650,000 PSUs outstanding, our current dilution (which is the number of shares available for grant under the 2016 Plan as of August 31, 2018, divided by the total number of shares of our common stock outstanding) is 2.9%.
+Actual PSU payouts may be higher or lower than target amounts and are dependent upon performance levels.
+If the 2018 Plan is approved, the potential dilution from authorized issuances for stock-based awards will increase to approximately 5.9%.
+In determining the number of shares to request pursuant to this proposal, the Compensation Committee considered the foregoing factors and decided that 1,600,000 shares was the appropriate number to allow us to effectuate an effective equity compensation program over the coming years.